JoramGranger/GROUP-10-NEWS-APP/README.md

 ## Getting Started

-This project is a news feed application done by group 10.
+This is programming project for a news feed application done by group 10.
 Its intended to demonstrate the knowledge acquired from CSC3112.

 ## Group 10 Members